Program Overview

 The Master of Music in Woodwind Performance program seeks to take an established musician with a strong foundation of skills, identify areas of desired and required growth, and build upon them to enhance artistic potential and impact.
 Upon successful completion of the program, students will:

-- prepare, research, and accurately perform a wide range of musical styles, genres, and repertoire with a high level of technical and musical understanding developed in applied instrumental lessons, large and small ensemble experiences, coachings, master classes, and observations, as well as through genre-specific repertoire courses, woodwind pedagogy, and the focused study of music theory and music history;
+- prepare, research, and accurately perform a wide range of musical styles, genres, and repertoire with a high level of technical and musical understanding developed in applied instrumental lessons, large and small ensemble experiences, coaching, master classes, and observations, as well as through genre-specific repertoire courses, woodwind pedagogy, and the focused study of music theory and music history;

 - apply ear-training skills, knowledge of theoretical and harmonic analysis, as well as historical context to the study and performance of a score;